-Sole water (pronounced so-lay), is not a miracle cure or hip new fad, but rather a life-supporting mixture of mineral rich, unrefined salt and water that supports the body’s natural ability to regulate and heal itself.
+Sole water (pronounced so-lay), is not a miracle cure or hip new fad.
+Rather, it’s a life-supporting mixture of mineral-rich, unrefined salt and water.
+It supports the body’s natural ability to regulate and heal itself.
 The term Sole comes from the Latin sol, which means sun.

-For years we have been told that salt can be detrimental to our health, and the idea of actually drinking salt water may sound more than a touch counter-intuitive.
+For years we have been told that salt can be detrimental to our health.
+The idea of actually drinking salt water may sound more than a touch counter-intuitive.
 However, a concentrated salt solution made with 100 percent natural salt is healthy and good for your body.

-The average American today consumes about 10 grams of salt per day, which is predominantly sodium chloride (refined salt) from processed foods.
-Historically, naturally mined salt played a huge part in the development of civilizations and trade, and was one of the most sought-after commodities.
+The average American consumes about 10 grams of salt per day, which is predominantly sodium chloride (refined salt) from processed foods.
+Historically, naturally mined salt played a huge part in the development of civilizations and trade.
+Salt was once one of the most sought-after commodities.
 Problems with salt consumption have only come into play with the use of refined table salt and its excessive addition to processed foods.

 Yes, natural salt is good for you

 The truth is, unrefined salt is actually good for you.
-It helps to balance blood sugar, helps keep bones strong, regulates metabolism, boosts the immune system, and more.
+It helps to balance blood sugar, keep bones strong, regulate metabolism, boost the immune system and more.
 Natural salt provides a number of nutrients and minerals in a form the body recognizes and knows how to use.

-Over 80 trace minerals found in the naturally filtered salt water used to create unrefined sea salt give it its vital grayish color, and its slight moistness keeps the salt and minerals in a form that the body can utilize effectively.
+Naturally filtered salt water gets its vital grayish color from more than 80 trace minerals.
+Its slight moistness keeps the salt and minerals in a form that the body can utilize effectively.